stuarthayhurst/ammonite-engine/README.md

 ## Building + running a demo:
   - `make clean` will clean the build area, to start from fresh
-  - Run either `make build` or `make system-build; sudo make install`, to build the demo
+  - Run `make build` to build the demo
-    - `build` will only allow running from this project's root directory (recommended, as the code is only a demo)
-    - `system-build` + `install` will build the demo, but use the system copy of `libammonite.so`
+    - Running the binary directly will only work if `libammonite` is installed to the system
-  - Run `./build/demo` to launch the demo
+  - Run `./launch.sh` to launch the demo, from within the project itself

 ## Options:
   - Compiled demos have a few arguments supported: